PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 The overall analysis time takes ~ 5 minutes to complete between both scripts.
 Yet, the final product generates an easily-interpretable visualization summarizing the critical results of the experiment.

-***Please view the included Jupyter Notebook for a detailed walkthrough of this project.**
+***Please view the included Jupyter Notebook for a detailed walkthrough of the code.**